 The Final EIS/EIR details how the LPA compares in terms of impacts to the Alternatives analyzed in the Draft EIS/EIR.
-In general, the LPA impacts fall between the impacts identified for Alternatives 3 and 4 with Design Option B. In no case does the LPA have greater or more severe impacts than those identified for any of the alternatives in the Draft EIS/EIR.
-The Final EIS/EIR includes an updated parking analysis for the LPA that uses an updated methodology regarding analysis of parking in the Draft EIS/EIR.
-The updated methodology reflects recent updates to Caltrans Highway Design Manual and ADA design requirements.
-The analysis concludes that the parking loss from the LPA will be greater than the loss identified for the alternatives in the Draft EIS/EIR, although if those calculations were to be updated with the same methodology, the LPA would result in a parking loss similar to Alternative 3.
+In general, the LPA impacts fall between the impacts identified for Alternative 3 and Alternative 4, with Design Option B. In no case does the LPA have greater or more severe impacts than identified for any of the alternatives in the Draft EIS/EIR.
+The Final EIS/EIR does include an updated parking analysis for the LPA that uses a somewhat different methodology than was used for the analysis of parking in the Draft EIS/EIR.
+The methodology considers updates to Caltrans Highway Design Manual and ADA design requirements.
+As a result, the analysis concludes that the parking loss from the LPA will be greater than identified for the alternatives in the Draft EIS/EIR, although if those calculations are updated with the same methodology, the LPA will result in a parking loss similar to Alternative 3.
 The updated analysis does not change the conclusion that the parking loss from all alternatives, including the LPA, will be less than significant under CEQA.
-Since the Final EIS/EIR does not identify a new significant impact or a new mitigation measure (i.e., no new significant information), the project is not required to recirculate the Draft EIS/EIR prior to certification, consistent with CEQA Guidelines, Section 15088.5.
 However, to address identified community impacts under NEPA, these findings include the adoption of improvement measures that would further reduce the less than significant impacts associated with a loss of parking in the corridor.

-In summary, the LPA and the LPA with the Vallejo Northbound Station Variant make minor changes in location and number of stations and combine features of Alternatives 3 and 4 with Design Option B. The analyses in the Final EIS/EIR demonstrate that the effects of the LPA and variant fall within the range of effects identified for the build alternatives analyzed in the Draft EIS/EIR.
+In summary, the LPA and the LPA with the Vallejo Northbound Station Variant make minor changes in location and number of stations and combine features of Alternatives 3 and 4, with Design Option B. The analyses in the Final EIS/EIR demonstrate that the effects of the LPA and variant fall within the range of effects identified for the build alternatives analyzed in the Draft EIS/EIR.
 As such, the analyses of the LPA and the LPA with the Vallejo Northbound Station Variant are within the scope of the Build Alternatives analyzed in the Draft EIS/EIR, do not change the significance conclusions in the Draft EIS/EIR, and do not result in any new or more severe impacts than analyzed in the Draft EIS/EIR.
-Therefore, consistent with CEQA, Section 15088.5, the project is not required to recirculate the Draft EIS/EIR prior to certification.